backatone/learngit/readme.txt

 8.git checkout -b dev  = git brach dev + git checkout dev ,this is dev branch 9.then git merge and push to remote.

+10.git merge with no-ff will retain the branch's commit information.